Election Day 2024: Why both sides feel this is a tipping point for America

 Ms. Markow was raised in a wealthy Jewish family, with a father who worked long hours as a surgeon, a mother who often struggled with depression, and an African American housekeeper who significantly shaped her worldview.

-Her housekeeper’s understated wisdom and lived experience – like the time she had to stay in separate hotels on a family road trip – opened young Lauren’s eyes to new perspectives.
+Her housekeeper’s understated wisdom and lived experience – such as the time she had to stay in separate hotels on a family road trip – opened young Lauren’s eyes to new perspectives.
 She says her father’s racism and the sometimes toxic environment in her home also introduced her early to the challenge of navigating tense spaces.

-“I would break tension, and redirect things,” she says.
+“I would break tension and redirect things,” she says.
 “I learned how to listen respectfully and disagree respectfully.”

 Her own experience is a lesson against simplistic labels: She’s a cultural Jew drawn to Buddhism; an abortion-rights proponent who urges some limits around terminating a pregnancy; a critic of war and of Israeli Prime Minister Benjamin Netanyahu, but also of some pro-Palestinian protesters who don’t recognize the intolerance of Hamas toward people like her gay son.

-Mr. Sutherland came of age during the pandemic, in which what he saw as groupthink – such as labeling the possibility that a lab leak sparked the initial COVID-19 outbreak as a “conspiracy theory” without examining relevant evidence – led him to question the prevailing views in his left-leaning high school in Louisville, Kentucky.
-It also caused him to distrust the mainstream media.
+Mr. Sutherland came of age during the pandemic, in which what he saw as groupthink led him to question the prevailing views in his left-leaning high school in Louisville, Kentucky.
+One example was people labeling the possibility that a lab leak sparked the initial COVID-19 outbreak as a “conspiracy theory,” without examining relevant evidence.
+He also came to distrust the mainstream media.

 Through this period of self-examination, Mr. Sutherland went from someone who had mostly found himself in line with his school’s political atmosphere to someone who was kicked out of class for challenging a teacher’s position supporting abortion rights.

 He started attending his Baptist church more regularly, during which his view of what it means to love your neighbor evolved from accepting everything people do to recognizing that sometimes it’s more loving to point people to a better way.
-He takes issue, however, with the “fire and brimstone” approach of many right-wing evangelicals.
+He takes issue, however, with the “fire and brimstone” approach of many right-wing Evangelicals.
 The key, he says, is to “live your life in a way that honors and reflects Christ,” which he says can open people’s hearts.

 He declined to take part in a school walkout over a statewide “Don’t say gay” bill, a label he describes as a “gross mischaracterization” of the legislation.
 Several students approached him privately and told him they didn’t feel comfortable doing the walkout either, but didn’t want to stand out.
 He sees the same problem in society as a whole.

-“How badly have we failed if people are just participating in things to go along with the crowd?”’ he asks.
+“How badly have we failed if people are just participating in things to go along with the crowd?” he asks.

 Concerns about democracy